Economic and community development Charities That specialise in Urban areas

 The Gaudio Family Foundation (uk) Limited

 Beneficiary group, Charitable activities, Economic and community development, Social welfareThe Foundation aims to provide grants towards: relieving poverty, especially in urban areas; advancing and improving education, particularly for disadvantaged women and children in impoverished areas; and various other charitable endeavours at the discretion of the trustees.
+Applications for funding are by invitation only and we are unable to respond to unsolicited proposals.

 North Liverpool Regeneration Company LTD